 God’s blessing must be our objective, and the way to win it our study.
 Search the records of ancient times.
 Why was our father Abraham blessed?
 Was it not because his upright and straightforward conduct was inspired by faith?
 As for Isaac’s faith, it was so strong that, assured of the outcome, he willingly allowed himself to be offered in sacrifice.
 Jacob had the humility to leave his native land on account of his brother, and go and serve Laban.
 He was given the twelve tribes of Israel.

-Honest reflection upon each of these examples will make us realise the magnitude of God’s gifts.
-All the priests and levites who served the altar of God were descended from Jacob.
+Honest reflection upon each of these examples will make us realize the magnitude of God’s gifts.
+All the priests and Levites who served the altar of God were descended from Jacob.
 The manhood of the Lord Jesus derived from him.
 Through the tribe of Judah, kings, princes and rulers sprang from him.
-Nor are his other tribes without their honour, for God promised Abraham: “Your descendants shall be as the stars of heaven”.
+Nor are his other tribes without their honor, for God promised Abraham: “Your descendants shall be as the stars of heaven” [Genesis 26:7]

 It is obvious, therefore, that none of these owed their honor and exaltation to themselves, or to their own labors, or to their deeds of virtue.
 No; they owed everything to God’s will.
 So likewise with us, who by his will are called in Christ Jesus.
 We are not justified by our wisdom, intelligence, piety, or by any action of ours, however holy, but by faith, the one means by which God has justified men from the beginning.
 To him be glory for ever and ever.
 Amen.